Last updated Dec 6, 2022

 Atlassian offers discounted and no-charge app licenses to certain types of organizations such as academic institutions or charitable organizations.

 To support education and encourage the next generation of software developers, Atlassian offers all of our software at a 50% discount to qualified academic institutions.
 Paid via Atlassian apps are also available to qualified institutions at the same reduced price.
-See more here: Are there any discounts for academic institutions?.

-Customers with an existing Community license for any Atlassian product, should request a Community license for your app by contacting the Pricing, Billing and Licensing help.
+Customers with an existing Community license can request a Community license for your app by contacting the Pricing, Billing and Licensing help.

-The app should:
+Your app should:

-• check the license status in service requests it receives from the Atlassian site
+• Check the license status in service requests it receives from the Atlassian site

-• implement the logic appropriate for the given license status.
+• Implement the logic appropriate for the given license status.
 For instance, for an inactive license, the app may choose to disable its features, enter a read-only state, or function in some other restricted manner that makes sense

 Development considerations

-In a nutshell, to implement licensing for Atlassian Connect, you need to:
+To implement licensing for Atlassian Connect, you need to:

-• set the enableLicensing flag in the app descriptor for the app
+• Set the enableLicensing flag in the app descriptor for the app

-• write code to check the lic URL parameter for all incoming requests
+• Write code to check the lic URL parameter for all incoming requests

-• use the Atlassian Connect REST resource /addons/{appKey} to get additional license information for each application
+• Use the Atlassian Connect REST resource /addons/{appKey} to get additional license information for each application

-• implement the logic appropriate for the app based on the license status
+• Implement the logic appropriate for the app based on the license status

-• use a private listing with access tokens to test all license statuses in a Cloud instance
+• Use a private listing with access tokens to test all license statuses in a Cloud instance

-Enabling app licensing
+Enable app licensing

 To implement licensing in an app, set the enableLicensing flag in the app descriptor file (atlassian-connect.json) to true.
 Any app intended for sale should have this flag enabled.